openshift/source-to-image/README.md

 1. `save-artifacts` (optional) - captures the artifacts from a previous build into the next incremental build
 1. `usage` (optional) - displays builder image usage information

-Additionally for the best user experience and optimized sti operation we suggest image to have `/bin/sh` and tar command inside.
+Additionally for the best user experience and optimized `sti` operation we suggest images to have `/bin/sh` and `tar` commands available.

-Users can also set extra environment variables in the application source code, which are passed to the build and the `assemble` script consumes them.
+Users can also set extra environment variables in the application source code.
+They are passed to the build, and the `assemble` script consumes them.
 All environment variables are also present in the output application image.
-These variables are defined in `.sti/environment` file inside the application sources.
+These variables are defined in the `.sti/environment` file inside the application sources.
 The format of this file is a simple key-value, for example:

 ```